 The choice of the site and the participants was exceptional!
 The setting and terrain were truly appropriate, but without the danger of exposing people to a real fire.
 Going into the trial the WATERAX team had 3 objectives:

 - To confirm that the advantages of the MARK-3® Watson Edition resound with front line wildland firefighters.

 - To familiarize wildland firefighters with the new platform.

 - To determine if the MARK-3® Watson Edition is ready for deployment to fight fires.

-The MARK-3® Watson Edition passed the test with flying colours.
+The MARK-3® Watson Edition impressed all attendees.
 Firefighters who took part concluded that:

-● The 42-lb reduction in weight is a major advantage for firefighters.
+● The 16-lb reduction in weight is a major advantage for firefighters.

 ● The new frame and harness are very comfortable and easy to use.